 If you renew your visa outside the UK, you need to follow the same procedure as students applying for a visa for the first time.

-You cannot apply for a visa more than three months before your course start date if applying outside the UK.
+You cannot apply for a visa more than six months before your course start date if applying outside the UK.

 All visa applicants are required to provide biometric data and some applicants will also need to undergo health (tuberculosis) screening.

 - Apply for your visa via the Gov.uk website.

 It is your responsibility to collect the documents you need for your visa application.
 Your application form will confirm which documents you need to submit from the following:

 All documents submitted which are not in English or Welsh must be accompanied by a full translation that can be checked by UK Visas and Immigration.
 The translation must contain:

 A student qualifies for the differentiation arrangements if he/she is a national of one of the countries the Home Office classifies as 'Low risk' .